excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `offsetLeft`

 This prop defines left position relative to which Excalidraw should be rendered.
-Calculated by Excalidraw if not passed
+Defaults to 0 if not passed.

 <a name="offsetTop"></a>

 #### `offsetTop`

 This prop defines top position relative to which Excalidraw should be rendered.
-Calculated by Excalidraw if not passed
+Defaults to 0 if not passed.

 <a name="onChange"></a>